Most Famous Logos With a Face

 Logo Foot Locker

 American online sportswear store Foot Locker also has a face in its logo.
-It depicts a man turning his head to the right and looking straight ahead as if assessing the future situation.
+It depicts a man turning his head to the right and looking straight ahead as if assessing the future.
 This shows the retailer’s commitment to constant development and improvement.
 The character is dressed as a judge – in a black and white striped shirt.
 This image is ideal for the retail site, as it conveys the idea of selling sportswear and footwear, paying attention to them, and tracking current trends.
 The man stands in the posture of a confident man and rests his hands on his hips, ready to come to the aid of anyone in need.
 This approach to identity reflects the core concept of the e-commerce company.
-Below is the verbal part of the logo – the name of the store.
+Below is the verbal part of the logo – the store’s name.
 It is made in a mixed font with red letters: “F” and “L” are uppercase, and the rest are lowercase.
 All glyphs are rounded.

 Vegeta